Skypler-AI/llm_basic/README.md

 # llm_basic
 These are basic llm projects made for practice

-# my this month, i will completely master all of llm and have started my own foundational model of 1 billion param in A100 with all of AI Data.
-And then expand really big.

-# i got this, someone really has to this, why not me???
+# project 1: will be full transformer code from scartch

+# project 2: shakesphere dataset

+# project 3: open web

+# project 4: llm 1: fine tuned version (qlora)

+# project 5: llm 2: vision model from scratch

+# project 6: llm 3: orchestrator

+# project 7: foundational 1 billion parameter model from scartch on all of AI data